 - A certain amount of reader knowledge can be assumed as the blog is a specialist one, but avoid acronyms.
 The general public and migrants are also regular readers.

 - Please include relevant hyperlinks to previous blog posts or to BAILII judgments and similar.
 Links add real value to readers.
+In Word, highlight the word or words (fewer the better) you want to become the link then press Ctrl-K and paste in the website address for the link.

 If your article is accepted for publication the editor will create a log-in for you that will allow the piece to appear in your name and will email you details enabling you to alter your post or posts (but only yours!).